South Boston: History

+Landfill and European settlement to the 19th century

 Dorchester neck can be seen on this early map of Boston in the lower right.

 South Boston in 1890 ("Süd Boston" on this German map.)

 Geographically, Dorchester Neck was an isthmus, a narrow strip of land that connected the mainland of the colonial settlement of Dorchester with Dorchester Heights.
 Landfill has since greatly increased the amount of land on the eastern side of the historical neck, and widened the connection to the mainland to the point that South Boston is no longer considered separate from it.
 South Boston gained an identity separate from Dorchester, but the two were annexed by Boston in pieces, from 1804 to 1870.
+Bridges were added over Fort Point Channel connecting South Boston with downtown.

 During the American Revolutionary War, George Washington placed a cannon on Dorchester Heights, thereby forcing the evacuation of British troops from Boston on March 17, 1776.
 The British evacuated Boston and Fort William and Mary for Halifax, Nova Scotia.
 Fort William and Mary was replaced with a brick fortification known as Fort Independence.
 That fort was replaced by a granite fortification (bearing the same name) prior to the American Civil War, and still stands on Castle Island as a National Historic Landmark.
 Edgar Allan Poe was stationed at Castle Island for five months in 1827 and was inspired to write The Cask of Amontillado based on an early Castle Island legend.

+20th and 21st centuries

 During the 1970s, South Boston received national attention for its opposition to court-mandated school (de facto) desegregation by busing students to different neighborhoods.

 In the early 21st century, property values, especially in the City Point neighborhood near Castle Island, rose to the level of some of the highest in the city.
 The City Point area of South Boston, labeled "East Side" by realtors, has seen a major increase in property values due to its close proximity to downtown Boston and gentrification.
 The "West Side" of South Boston, also known as the "lower end" by lifelong residents, though slower to begin the gentrification process also benefits from the proximity to not only downtown but also the popular South End.
 Additionally, the West Side is home to the first green residence (Gold LEED certified) in Boston — the Macallen Building which was featured in the movie The Greening of Southie.
 The City of Boston is investing in the West Side through developments like the ~150000 sqft mixed use (residential and commercial) building being developed by the Boston Redevelopment Authority on West Broadway.